crs-k/rpi_ws2812_clock/README.md

 python main.py
 ```

-This will start the LED clock display.
-The display will continue until a `KeyboardInterrupt` (typically triggered by a Ctrl+C command) is detected, at which point all the LEDs on the strip will be turned off.
+This will start the LED matrix display.
+The display will continue until a `KeyboardInterrupt` (typically triggered by a Ctrl+C command) is detected, at which point all the LEDs on the matrix will be turned off.

+## Animations

+The following animations are included:

+- Clock: Displays the current time.
+- Random: Lights up random LEDs.
+- Spiral: Creates a spiral effect.
+- Smile: Displays a smiley face.
+- Flag: Displays a flag.
+- Logan: Displays a scrolling text.
+- Wave: Creates a wave effect.
+- Rainbow: Creates a rainbow effect.

 ## License